What is SHAG?

 Is there training?

 Yes!
-There is both an initial training, at the beginning of the fall semester, and ongoing training covering topics including:
+There is both an initial training, at the beginning of the spring semester, and ongoing training covering topics including:

 - Anatomy & Physiology